aiverson/frlua/README.md

 If the string is "[" then the generated function performs indexing.
 If an additional argument is provided, it is used as the index.

 If the string is "]" then the generated function performs reversed indexing.
 The index is the first argument and the object is the second.
 If an additional argument is provided, it is used as the object.

+Any other type of value is wrapped as a constant.